CodeTheCity/Team_Yodo/README.md

 # Team_Yodo

-Water and beach monitoring
+# Water and Beach Monitoring

+## Overview

+This project involves monitoring water and beach conditions using various data sources and machine learning models.

 ## Tidal Info

-Wrote a python script that calls the tidal and weather API.
-Currently writing functions that will calculate the level of risk for each measurement.
+We developed a Python script that interacts with tidal and weather APIs.
+Currently, we are working on functions to calculate the level of risk for each measurement.

 ### Risks

-Wind - how strong the wind is determines the risk.
+-   **Wind**: The strength of the wind determines the risk.
-Temp - the colder the temp the higher the risk.
+-   **Temperature**: Colder temperatures increase the risk.
-Tide - the difference between the tides determines the level of risk.
+-   **Tide**: The difference between the tides determines the level of risk.

-## Swimmer detetcion
+## Swimmer Detection

-Made a model using yolov8n as a base to detect humans and swimmers
+We created a model using YOLOv8n as a base to detect humans and swimmers.

+## Future Work

+-   Enhance the risk calculation functions.
+-   Improve the accuracy of the swimmer detection model.
+-   Integrate additional data sources for more comprehensive monitoring.
+-   Have areas of priority

+## How to Use

+1. Clone the repository.
+2. Install the required dependencies.
+3. Run the Python script for tidal info.
+4. Use the YOLOv8n model for swimmer detection.

+## License

+This project is licensed under the MIT License.